Why should you trust the information on this web page?

 Volunteering Your Business Management Skills

-There are many nonprofit organizations, non-governmental organizations (NGOs), government programs and international agencies that recruit volunteers with business management expertise, to help people starting or running small businesses / micro enterprises, to help people building businesses in high-poverty areas, and to help people entering or re-entering the work force.
-The goal of these activities is to help build sustainable businesses that create jobs and increase productivity, market opportunities and incomes for people who are economically disadvantaged because of their lack of education, their environment, or the instability of their region.
-Volunteers with business management expertise help these businesses to be successful.
+There are many nonprofit organizations, non-governmental organizations (NGOs), government programs and international agencies that recruit volunteers with business management expertise, to help people starting or running small businesses / micro enterprises, to help people building businesses in high-poverty areas, to help people entering or re-entering the work force, and to help mission-based organizations become more efficient.
+The goal of these activities may be to help people build their employability, to help build sustainable businesses that create jobs and increase productivity, market opportunities and incomes for people who are economically disadvantaged because of their lack of education, their environment, or the instability of their region, or to help mission-based programs and initiatives better serve their clients and community.
+Volunteers with business management expertise help these people, businesses and mission-based initiatives to be successful.

-Initiatives that welcome the help of volunteers with business management expertise to help in USA communities include:
+Initiatives that welcome the help of volunteers with business management expertise to help in USA communities include the following (these are primarily onsite opportunities; exclusively online opportunities come later):

 Financial Literacy Coalitions, which have branches all over the USA.
 Use Google to search the phrase Financial Literacy Coalition and the name of your state.
 Many, though not all, of these coalitions involve volunteers to teach financial literacy skills to young people, families and small businesses.